attila-lendvai/maru/README.md

 * `boot.l` contains some basic data structures, algorithms, and paradigms that are needed by `emit.l`, written in the s-expression language.

-The recursive implementation and compiler (in the .l files) is split into three parts for clarity, but it could all be in a single source file.

 ### Build architecture, git repo layout

-The bootstrap stages are in separate git branches with the following naming convention (without a `master` branch):
+The bootstrap stages are in separate git branches.
+When a new stage is opened the readme in the prior stages is reduced to only describe the specifics of that stage.

+The git branches follow a naming convention (no `master` branch):

 `[language name].[bootstrap stage]`, e.g `maru.1`.

-Optionally, for stage zero in the bootstrap, it also includes the name of the parent language, from which this "bootstrap sprout" grows out:
+Optionally, e.g. for stage zero in the bootstrap, it may also include the name of the parent language, from which this "bootstrap sprout" grows out:

 `[language name].[bootstrap stage].[parent language]`, e.g. `maru.0.c99`, which holds